Alabama vs. Florida NCAA Football Odds, Plays and Insights | September 18, 2021

 Florida Stats and Trends

-- When Florida records more than 13.5 points, it is 0-3 against the spread and 2-0 overall.
+- Florida is 0-2 against the spread and 2-0 overall in games when it puts up more than 13.5 points.

-- Florida is 0-3 against the spread and 2-0 overall when the team totals more than 241.0 yards.
+- When Florida churns out over 241.0 yards, the team is 0-2 against the spread and 2-0 overall.

 - This season the Gators have four turnovers, one fewer than the Crimson Tide have takeaways (5).